 Pass urgency legislation in California reinstating Direct Access – all customers should be allowed to make their own choice about their energy needs.

-The retail framework currently in place (“PX Credit Model”) should remain until March 31, 2002.
-This provides a smooth transition and recognizes current contractual relationships.
-DJ Index should be used to replace the PX Day-Ahead market price for purposes of calculation.
+The retail framework currently in place (“PX Credit Model”) should remain in effect until March 31, 2002.
+This provides a smooth transition, recognizes current contractual relationships and corresponds to the end of the retail rate freeze provided in AB1890.
+The DJ Index should be used to replace the PX Day-Ahead market price for purposes of calculation.

-The CPUC should undertake a full unbundling proceeding to determine retail framework to be implemented on March 31, 2002.
-This proceeding should be modeled on Pennsylvania retail market structure (“Bottoms Up Approach”).
+The CPUC should undertake a full unbundling proceeding to determine a retail framework to be implemented on March 31, 2002.
+This proceeding should be modeled on a Pennsylvania retail market structure (“Bottoms Up Approach”).

 In the near term, allow CDWR and Utilities to purchase power for all customers not switching to Direct Access.